-Every Winter in Skagit County is the Perfect Time to See the Eagles
+Every Winter in Skagit County is the Perfect Time to See Bald Eagles

 Skagit River Bald Eagle Interpretive Center

-Open every Saturday and Sunday in January: 10am-4pm.
-Learn about eagles, watershed issues, and local, natural and cultural history.
+The Skagit River Interpretive Center is open from mid-December through mid-February.
+Learn about eagles, watershed issues, and local, natural, and cultural history.
 Howard Miller Steelhead Park – 52809 Rockport Park Rd, Rockport.
 More information: www.skagiteagle.org or (360) 853-7626.

 Guided Nature Walks

-1.5 hour guided nature walks are offered along the Skagit River.
-Walks will take place each Winter and over the Holiday break.
-Walk departs from the SRBEIC headquarters located in Howard Miller County Park in Rockport.
+Guided nature walks are offered along the Skagit River.
+Walks departs from the Skagit River Interpretive Center headquarters located in Howard Miller County Park in Rockport.
 More information: www.skagiteagle.org or (360) 853-7626.

 Skagit River Eagle Viewing & Photography Tours

-Throughout the Winter there are Eagle viewing and photography tours available (reservations required).
+Throughout the Winter, Eagle viewing and photography tours are available (reservations required).
 Experience a premier tour in drift boats with high-backed cushioned seats.
 More Information: www.skagiteagle.org (360) 510-1243.

 Eagle Viewing Tips: